What is SEO Marketing and How It Works

 Before diving into SEO further, let’s talk about how Search Engines work as SEO is all about getting better visibility in the Search Engines.

 Search engines (like Google) are the ones that provide you with all the answers.
-They scour billions of contents ultimately determining which is most likely to provide you with your final answer.
-By sifting through all available content on the Internet (via web pages, images, podcasts, videos, PDFs, etc.) via a process called ‘indexing’ and then filtering how well it matches your query is then referred to as ‘ranking’.
+They scour billions of pieces contents ultimately determining which is most likely to provide you with your final answer.
+By sifting through all available content on the Internet (via web pages, images, podcasts, videos, PDFs, etc.) via a process called ‘indexing’.
+Once indexed, Search Engines filter how well the content matches your query, referred to as ‘ranking’.

 Search Engines are the directories of the Internet.
 Imagine the Internet as the largest library in the world.
 Now picture finding an image or article in this vast library.
 Unless the image has some defining terms to enter into the library directory, that picture is just a piece of paper floating around without categorization in the miscellaneous drawer.
 Now envision the billions of pages that users around the world have deposited onto the internet.